noir-lang/noir/yellow-paper/docs/contracts/index.md

 By having the availability oracle be independent from state progression we can even do multi-transaction blocks, e.g., use multiple transactions or commitments from other DA layers to construct the `TxsHash` for a large block.

+For more information around the requirements we have for the availability oracle, see [Data Availability](./da.md).

 ### Registry
 To keep one location where all the core rollup contracts can be found, we have a registry contract.
 The registry is a contract that holds the current and historical addresses of the core rollup contracts.
 The addresses of a rollup deployment are contained in a snapshot, and the registry is tracking version-snapshot pairs.
 Depending on the upgrade scheme, it might be used to handle upgrades, or it could entirely be removed.
 It is generally the one address that a node MUST know about, as it can then tell the node where to find the remainder of the contracts.
 This is for example used when looking for the address new L2 blocks should be published to.